nasa/openmct/docs/src/guide/index.md

 needs of an Open MCT Web instance, it can make sense to serve Open MCT Web (as flat files) from the same component using an embedded HTTP server such as Nancy [http://nancyfx.org/]().
-* If no external services are needed (or if the “external services” will just be generating flat files to read) it makes sense to utilize a lightweight flat file HTTP server such as Lighttpd [http://www.lighttpd.net/]().
+* If no external services are needed (or if the 'external services' will just be generating flat files to read) it makes sense to utilize a lightweight flat file HTTP server such as Lighttpd [http://www.lighttpd.net/]().
 In this configuration, Open MCT Web sources/resources would be placed at one path, while